FlowIt: Global Matching via Hierarchical Transformers and Optimal Transport for Optical Flow: Experiments

+\textbf{LayeredFlow.} We conclude our evaluation by conducting a further zero-shot generalization experiment on the recent LayeredFlow dataset \cite{wen2024layeredflow}, which features challenging transparent and reflective surfaces.
 Following \cite{Poggi_2025_ICCV}, similar to the evaluation on the Spring, we use the “C+T+S+K+H” models, except for WAFT, where we again use the models specific for zero-shot evaluation.
 Evaluation is conducted on the validation split, with input images downsampled to $\frac{1}{8}$ of their original resolution.
 We report performance on the first layer (i.e., the surfaces closest to the camera).
-Results are presented in Table~\ref{tab:layered_flow}.
+Results are presented in Table~\ref{tab:spring_layered_zero_shot} (right).
 Our (XL) model achieves the best results across all metrics.
-Furthermore, each variant of our model outperforms all WAFT variants, with the exception of \net{} (M), which performs slightly worse than WAFT-DINOv3-a2 on the EPE metric.
-Fig.~\ref{fig:layered} shows qualitative comparisons between WAFT–DAv2-a1 and \net{} (XL), highlighting finer details and more accurate flow in the latter.
+Furthermore, our (L) variant achieves 2nd-best results on the EPE and 1px metrics.
+Fig.~\ref{fig:layered} shows qualitative comparisons between SEA-RAFT~\cite{wang2024sea}, WAFT~\cite{wang2025waft}, FlowSeek~\cite{Poggi_2025_ICCV}, and \net{}, highlighting finer details and more accurate flow in \net{}.